dami-gupta-git/adversome/README.md

 An API for analyzing drug compound data and adverse effects across similar molecules using ChEMBL and FDA data sources.

 This is just the skeleton for a larger project, more to come.
-I have been working on this with Sara Dempster.
+I have been working on this with a bioinformatician (credits forthcoming).

 ## Overview